 In most full-term, healthy babies, jaundice will resolve on its own and no treatment other than frequent feedings will be necessary.
 But, dependent on the levels of bilirubin in the baby’s blood, and the age of the baby, a more aggressive approach to treatment may be needed.

 - Frequent feedings to encourage frequent bowel moments.
 Bowel movements help to eliminate the bilirubin out of the body.

 - Phototherapy- Phototherapy is a light that helps break down the bilirubin in the baby’s skin.
-If a baby is still in the hospital or is readmitted to the hospital, Phototherapy may be adminitered by placing the baby in a special warmer surrounded by these lights.
-New technology also allows parents to treat mild jaundice at home by using “bili lights” or “bili blankets” to reduce the jaundice.
+If a baby is still in the hospital or is readmitted to the hospital, Phototherapy may be administered by placing the baby in a special warmer surrounded by these lights.
+New technology also allows parents to treat mild jaundice at home by using “bili lights” or “bili-blankets” to reduce jaundice.

 - Some health care providers feel that placing a baby near a window where he/she can receive indirect sunlight can also help with mild cases of jaundice.

 - In severe cases of jaundice, a blood transfusion or blood exchange may be needed.